khaullen/vyvn-resources/burning-man/virgins-guide.md

 * We’ll get a MOOP score in the end
     - If we do really shitty, they may not give us placement the next year

-## What happens if we don’t get placement?
-* We still go as a camp!
-* A few things change
-    - We don’t have early arrival so the UHauls will need to leave as early as possible on Sunday to get through the gates
-    - We’ll most likely be camping further out because we’ll need to just find open space to camp in

 ## The Map
 ![map](http://z9hbb3mwou383x1930ve0ugl.wpengine.netdna-cdn.com/wp-content/uploads/BRC2015.png)

 ## What to pack with you while you’re on the playa?
 You will need a backpack with you since you will be off for extended periods of time - going back to your camp is usually a trek.